saucelabs/sauce-docs/docs/secure-connections/sauce-connect/proxy-tunnels.md

 ./sc -u $SAUCE_USERNAME -k $SAUCE_ACCESS_KEY -r us-west --tunnel-name $TUNNEL_NAME
 ```

-4. Wait until the tunnel is ready using one of the options for [readiness checks](/secure-connections/sauce-connect/setup-configuration/ci-cd-integration/readiness-checks)
+4. Wait until the tunnel is ready.
+To verify that your tunnel is up and running, you can use one of the options in [Sauce Connect Proxy Readiness Checks](/secure-connections/sauce-connect/setup-configuration/readiness-checks).

 Once you've established your automated loop, you should be able to kick off builds as needed, automatically.